 - breakfast, lunch, snacks, and drinks

 Click here to learn more about booking Custom & Private Tours.

 Important message for Grizzly Tour!
-This is a wilderness trip that requires participants to be able to walk through the forest on uneven ground.
+This is a wilderness trip that requires participants to be able to walk through the forest on uneven ground (August to October).
 Come prepared with proper footwear and clothing for moderate hiking in the forest and on rocky terrain.
-Bear viewing areas are subject to change without warning due to weather.
+Bear viewing areas are subject to change without warning due to weather or lack of sightings.
 If you like to adventure off the beaten path then you’ll like this experience!

 Please download your trip details and joining instructions here!